NOR-WEST GAME FISHING CLUB (INC.)

 The Club has purchased a commercial vacuum packer for the use of members.
 PLEASE READ DIRECTIONS AND LEAVE IT CLEAN FOR THE NEXT TEAM.
 We are also supplying the vacuum bags to use in the machine.
 These are at no cost to the team for a trial period so please take care and don’t waste the bags.

 Another added benefit for members is the supply of sinkers for teams to use.
 This will be on a trial basis and hopefully teams will appreciate not having to cart sinkers to the Island.
 Please be aware of numbers you use and notify the skipper when they are getting low

-Log Book (Fishing)
+Log Book (Daily catch sheets)